Party Dance

 | Stop |

-our take on the song recorded by Sam Brown and,
+is our take on the song recorded by Sam Brown and, more

-more recently, Jamelia.
+recently, Jamelia.
 One of Kate's favourite Curfew numbers.
-So

-popular is this one that often audiences start shouting for this
+So popular is this one that often audiences start shouting

 |

-covered and well loved song.
-Our version is
+much covered and well loved song.
+Our version is somewhere

 |